 Do I need permission to take my child on holiday abroad?

-With international travel now back on the cards, lots of separated parents will be thinking about booking a holiday abroad.
+With Summer now in full swing, lots of separated parents will be heading on their summer holidays.
 If this applies to you, it is important to think about whether you need to get consent from anyone else, usually the child’s other parent, before doing so.

 Travelling with children: the legal position for separated parents